ahrefs/monorobot/README.md

 1. Configure your app to [support the Events API](https://api.slack.com/events-api#prepare).
 During the [url verification handshake](https://api.slack.com/events-api#the-events-api__subscribing-to-event-types__events-api-request-urls__request-url-configuration--verification__url-verification-handshake), you should tell Slack to direct event notifications to `<server_domain>/slack/events`.
 Ensure the server is running before triggering the handshake.
 1. [Register the GitHub domains](https://api.slack.com/reference/messaging/link-unfurling#configuring_domains) you want to support.

+### Slack mentions

+Monorobot will also try to match mentioned GitHub handles (e.g., in PR/issue/commit comments) to Slack emails.
+Where there is a match between canonicalised GitHub handle and canonicalised Slack email, the GitHub mention in Monorobot's notification will be replaced with a Slack mention.
+This feature requires `slack_access_token` to be configured, and your app must also have the `users:read` permission.
+See the previous section for how to set this up.

+If your canonicalised GitHub handle is different from your canonicalised Slack email, or if you want to override this default matching scheme, you can create a manual mapping in your repository configuration under the `user_mappings` option.
+See the [documentation](./documentation/config_docs.md) for details.

 ### Documentation

 Commit a configuration file to the root of each repository you want to support, and add a secrets file on the bot server itself.
 Read on for instructions to set up each file: